Sam Johnson

 Groundwork - Indianapolis, IN

-In this position, I develop, test, and maintain new features of a web application using the Ruby on Rails framework.
+In this position, I developed, tested, and maintained new features of a web application using the Ruby on Rails framework.
 I established several data analysis pipelines, including an exploration of the company database of client-customer interaction, aimed to increase client lead conversion by 20%, and a prediction of new pricing structure that is expected to increase company ARR by upwards of 6%.
 Groundwork is a CRM and lead qualification startup with a client-base of 150+ contractors in the home-improvement industry.

 Undergraduate Instructor August 2022 - May 2023